taz030485/BeatSaberTweaks/README.md

 - Score Position

 # Changes
-3.3 (In Progress)
+3.3 *In Progress*
-- UPdated to use BeatSaberUI plugin to show config UI
+- Updated to use BeatSaberUI plugin to show config UI

+3.2.5
+- Fixed settings UI not showing

 3.2.4
 - Fixed clock briefly showing Release Notes
 - Fixed stuttering when not changing song speed (again)

 3.2.3
 - Fixed controller issue for Oculus for activating FCs
 - Tweaked clock code to only updated once per minute